Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 For number 1. that means: `req` data you set in `vcl_recv` and `vcl_hash` will be available in states like `vcl_pass` and `vcl_miss`.

 For number 2. that means: if you were in `vcl_deliver` and you set a value on `req` and then triggered a restart, the value would be available in `vcl_recv`.
 Yet, if you were in `vcl_miss` for example and you set `req.http.X-Foo` and let's say in `vcl_fetch` you look at the response from the origin and see the origin sent you back a 5xx status, you might decide you want to restart the request and try again.
 But if you were expecting `X-Foo` to be set on the `req` object when the code in `vcl_recv` was re-executed, you'd be wrong.
-That's because the header was set on the `req` object while it was in a state that is executed on a 'cluster shield' node; and so the `req` data set there doesn't persist a restart.
+That's because the header was set on the `req` object while it was in a state that is executed on a fetching node; and so the `req` data set there doesn't persist a restart.

-> Summary: modifications on the 'cluster shield' node don't persist to 'cluster edge' node.
+> Summary: modifications on the fetching node don't persist to the delivery node.

 If you're starting to think: "this makes things tricky", you'd be right :-)

-The earlier diagram visualizes the approach for how a request inside of a POP will reach a specific cache node (i.e. "clustering") but it doesn't cover how "[shielding](https://docs.fastly.com/guides/performance-tuning/)" works, which effectively is a _nested_ clustering process.
+The [earlier diagram](#fastly-pop) visualizes the approach for how a request inside of a POP will reach a specific cache node (i.e. "clustering") but it doesn't cover how "[shielding](https://docs.fastly.com/guides/performance-tuning/)" works, which effectively is a _nested_ clustering process.

 Let's dig into Shielding next...

-### Shielding
+## Shielding

 Shielding is a designated POP that a request will flow through _before_ reaching your origin.

-As mentioned above, clustering is the co-ordination of two nodes within a POP, and this 'clustering' happens within every POP (so the shield POP is no different from any other POP in its fundamental behaviour).
+As mentioned earlier, clustering is the coordination of two nodes within a POP, and this 'clustering' happens within every POP.
+The shield POP is no different from any other POP in its fundamental behaviour.

+> Note: when people start talking about shielding and its "Shield POP", you'll usually find the terminology of "POP" changes to "Edge POP" as a way to help distinguish that there are two separate POPs involved in the discussion.
+I personally don't do that.
+I just call an Edge POP a POP and when talking about shielding I'll say "Shield POP".

 The purpose of shielding is to give extra protection to your origin, because multiple users will arrive at different POPs (due to their locality) and so a POP in the UK might not have a cached object, while a POP in the USA might have a cached version of the resource.
 To help prevent the UK user from making a request back to the origin, we can select a POP nearest the origin to act as a single point of access.